StefTN/cldemo-vagrant_quagga/README.md

     sudo dpkg -i vagrant_1.8.1_x86_64.deb
     vagrant plugin install vagrant-cumulus

+On Windows, if you have HyperV enabled, you will need to disable it as it will conflict with Virtualbox's ability to create 64-bit VMs.

 ### Available Demos

 Typically demos are built upon the Reference Topology shown here using this repository as a starting point and layering device configuration on top.